 - "Something to sop up the juices" like pita bread or good bread

-Reduce heat to low.
+COOK THE EGGS Reduce the heat to low.
 With the back of a spoon, shape four "nests" into the vegetables, then slip an egg into each nest.
-Cover and let cook for 5 - 10 minutes until whites are set.
+Cover and let cook for 5 - 10 minutes until the whites are set.
 (Note, I've made this in three kitchens and in two of them, had to put the skillet under the broiler to finish cooking the eggs.
 You want the whites firm, the centers soft and gooey.)

 ~ more St. Louis Restaurant Recipes ~